-The monetary balance sheets and surveys and data on the interest rates of the depository corporations are disclosed on the web site of NBRM on a regular monthly basis, in line with the set deadline provided in Advance Release Calendar (on the web site of NBRM - http://www.nbrm.mk).
-Also, the monetary balance sheets and surveys and data on the interest rates of the depository corporations are on users' disposal also in the quarterly publication of NBRM "Quarterly Report of NBRM - Statistical Appendix", which can also be found on the web site of NBRM.
+The monetary balance sheets and surveys of the financial corporations are disclosed on the NBRM website (http:www.nbrm.mk) on a regular monthly and quarterly basis, in line with the set deadline provided in the Advance Release Calendar).
+Also, the monetary balance sheets and surveys of the financial corporations are on users' disposal also in the quarterly publication of the NBRM Quarterly Report of the NBRM - Statistical Appendix, which can also be found on the NBRM website.